Persistence exponents in Markov chains: Results for MA and AR processes

 It follows that the AR($1$) operator $K=P_S$ with $a_1\in (0,1)$ and $F=\NN(0,1)$ is no longer compact on $\cC_b\Big([0,\infty)\Big)$, as otherwise Theorem~\ref{thm:exponent} would be applicable with $K=P_S$, giving the existence of an exponent in part (b).
 On the other hand, there does exist a universal exponent for initial distributions consisting of a single atom.
-This motivates our focus in this paper on studying nonatomic initial distributions.
+This motivates our focus in this paper on studying nonatomic initial distributions. \fa{It may be possible to weaken the assumption that the initial distribution puts mass on all open sets.
+In particular, one may be able to adapt the technique used in the recent work \cite{CV}, and work with a weighted sup norm as opposed to the usual sup norm considered in this paper.
+It is however not clear whether the Harnack condition used in \cite{CV} holds for AR processes, particularly without extra assumptions on the innovation density.}

 In order to derive an existence result for situations where the operator $P_S$ is not compact, one needs to make a judicious choice of the operator $K$ in Theorem \ref{thm:exponent}.
 This requires additional assumptions on the initial measure and innovation.
 We focus below on the contractive case $\sum_{j=1}^p|a_j|<1$.